MuntasirSZN/better-auth-dashboard/docs/getting-started.md

 };
 ```

-> If the route to the dashboard is differnt than normal, you'll want to pass a `path` prop to the Dashboard, and write the relative path to the dashboard. (without trailing slashes)
+> If the route to the dashboard is different than normal, you'll want to pass a `path` prop to the Dashboard, and write the relative path to the dashboard. (without trailing slashes)

 ## That's it!

-Congradulations, that's all it takes to make yourself a powerful dynamic dashboard that works with Better auth.
+Congratulations, that's all it takes to make yourself a powerful dynamic dashboard that works with Better auth.

 Boot your dev server and enjoy.